 \section{T-RAAG Lie algebras}

 We first consider restricted Lie algebras associated to mixed graphs. \begin{defin} Let $\Gamma=(V,E,D,o,t)$ be a mixed graph.
-We define the T-RAAG Lie $k$-algebra associated to $\Gamma$ as the restricted Lie algebra over the field $k$ \end{defin} Notice that, in force of the identity (\ref{brackets2}), the T-RAAG Lie algebra $\mf a(\Gamma)$ admits a presentation that does not explicitly involve the Lie brackets:
+We define the T-RAAG Lie $k$-algebra associated to $\Gamma$ as the restricted Lie algebra over the field $k$

+\end{defin} Observe that, due to the identity (\ref{brackets2}), the T-RAAG Lie algebra $\mf a(\Gamma)$ admits a presentation that does not explicitly involve the Lie brackets:

-We identify the vertices of $\Gamma$ with the corresponding elements of $\mf a(\Gamma)$, which are henceforth being called the \textbf{canonical generators} of the T-RAAG Lie algebra.
+We identify the vertices of $\Gamma$ with the corresponding elements of $\mf a(\Gamma),$ which are henceforth called the \textbf{canonical generators} of the T-RAAG Lie algebra.

-\begin{rem} When $D$ is empty, i.e., when the graph is simple, we also call the restricted Lie algebra $\mf a(\Gamma)$ the \textbf{RAAG Lie algebra} associated to $\Gamma$.
-The ordinary subalgebra of $\mf a(\Gamma)$ generated by its elements of degree $1$ is called the ordinary RAAG Lie algebra, and is denoted by $\li_\Gamma$.
-The restrictification of $\li_\Gamma$ is precisely $\mf a(\Gamma)$; in particular, the universal enveloping algebra of $\li_\Gamma$ is isomorphic to the restricted enveloping algebra $u(\mf a(\Gamma))$ in a natural way.
+\begin{rem} When $D$ is empty, i.e., when the graph is simple, we also call the restricted Lie algebra $\mf a(\Gamma)$ the \textbf{RAAG Lie algebra} associated to $\Gamma.$ The ordinary subalgebra of $\mf a(\Gamma)$ generated by its elements of degree $1$ is called the ordinary RAAG Lie algebra, and is denoted by $\li_\Gamma.$ The restrictification of $\li_\Gamma$ is precisely $\mf a(\Gamma)$; in particular, the universal enveloping algebra of $\li_\Gamma$ is isomorphic to the restricted enveloping algebra $u(\mf a(\Gamma))$ in a natural way.